-Further, it may be argued that the individual responsibility requirement plays an integral role within PPACA itself, because of certain new insurance requirements that require health insurers to accept every individual that applies for coverage, and prevent insurers from imposing exclusions from coverage based on preexisting conditions.
-One may argue that without an individual responsibility requirement, individuals could wait to purchase health insurance until they needed care.
-As congressional findings point out, "[t]he [individual responsibility] requirement is essential to creating effective health insurance markets in which improved health insurance products that are guaranteed issue and do not exclude coverage of pre-existing conditions can be sold."
-On the other hand, one could point out that under Section 1501 of PPACA, an individual could decide to pay the penalty associated with the individual responsibility requirement and avoid purchasing health insurance.
-If there were to be large scale non-compliance with the requirement to purchase health insurance, this may weaken the idea that individual responsibility requirement is an essential part of this health care regulation.
+Further, it may be argued that the minimum essential coverage requirement plays an integral role within PPACA itself, because of certain new insurance requirements that require health insurers to accept every individual that applies for coverage, and prevent insurers from imposing exclusions from coverage based on preexisting conditions.
+One may argue that without a minimum essential coverage requirement, individuals could wait to purchase health insurance until they needed care.
+As congressional findings point out, "[t]he [minimum essential coverage] requirement is essential to creating effective health insurance markets in which improved health insurance products that are guaranteed issue and do not exclude coverage of pre-existing conditions can be sold."
+On the other hand, one could point out that under Section 1501 of PPACA, an individual could decide to pay the penalty associated with the minimum essential coverage requirement to purchase health insurance.
+If there were to be large scale non-compliance with the requirement to purchase health insurance, this may weaken the idea that minimum essential coverage requirement is an essential part of this health care regulation.